Yakima police review officer’s actions after video shows use of force against teenager at state fair

-Yakima police are under scrutiny after a Youtube video showed a controversial use of force by a police officer over the weekend at the Central Washington State Fair.
+Yakima police are under scrutiny after a YouTube video showed a controversial use of force by a police officer over the weekend at the Central Washington State Fair.

 YAKIMA — Yakima police are reviewing an officer’s use of force when breaking up a fight Sunday night at the Central Washington State Fair.